JohannaMichael/flowchart-mrcnn/README.md

 for identification.
 The masks also have bounding boxes with the identified labels of the symbol.

 ![Flowchart Symbol Recognition](/assets/flowchart_symbols_recognition.PNG)
-Ideally, the correct order for this flowchart would be:
-1.terminal_start 2.flowline 3.input 4.flowline 5.input 6.flowline
-7.decision 8.flowline 9.flowline 10.input 11. flowline

 The code that is used for the Neural Network is based on the Matterport Mask-RCNN implementation, which you can find [here](https://github.com/matterport/Mask_RCNN).

 Step 2. is still partly in progress.
 Until now, the right order of the flowchart symbols is found by starting with the start-symbol (ideally already found by the neural network) and then finding other flowchart symbols that overlap or are nearest to the start symbol.
+This step is repeated for every symbol until the end of the flowchart is reached.
 After the flowchart order is found, one can then translate these symbols into pseudo code.

+Ideally, the correct order for the flowchart above would be:
+1.terminal_start 2.flowline 3.input 4.flowline 5.input 6.flowline
+7.decision 8.flowline 9.flowline 10.input 11. flowline

 This project still holds lots of room for improvement.
 Some of the main ones are:
 1. Involving OCR when detecting the flowchart symbols.
 Text is often also used to determine the flow of the flowchart (especially after a decision).
 2. More flowchart data + annotations.
 Until now I only fed 20 annotated flowcharts into the model.